Monday, July 22, 2024

 A year prior to the move, we had embarked on an extensive renovation of the first and second floors of my in-laws' 35-year old house, a project far from completion when we arrived in India.
 Our foremost priority was to finish and furnish the new extension according to our vision.
 We also had to patiently wait several weeks to receive our Singapore cargo and the unpacking process turned out to be quite time-consuming and labor-intensive.
 Ensuring a smooth transition for our twin daughters into their new school and planning my husband's transfer to his company's office in India were also top priorities.
 Then there were the unavoidable formalities that most returning Indians are familiar with - bank-related tasks, insurance, setting up bill payments, updating contact details, children's Aadhaar cards among others.
 We were simultaneously getting the remaining undertakings done for our house such as security system installation, home automation and landscaping.
 Once those were sorted, I had to face the daunting challenge of overcoming one of my greatest fears – driving in Bengaluru!
 Obtaining my driver's license became a necessary step in addressing this fear.
 And despite my decision to temporarily step back from my career, I still needed to explore potential options which has kept me on my toes for the past few months.
 With all this going on, reflecting on the various aspects of my life post-relocation would require time and effort.
 Now, more than a year into our life in India, I am ready to share my thoughts on the journey so far.

 Right off the bat, let me tell you that I am not uninformed or delusional.
 Yes, I am highly aware of the problems that still plague India.
-The population density, the pollution, the corruption, bureaucracy, nepotism, reservation, the economic inequality, the traffic, issues of women's safety, the poor sanitation, the lack of civic sense among others.
+The population density, the pollution, the corruption, bureaucracy, nepotism, reservation, the economic inequality, the traffic, issues of women's safety, the poor sanitation, the appalling lack of civic sense among others.
 There is absolutely no denying that these are crucial factors when one considers the quality of life in a country.
 But let me also tell you that India was my home through the ages of eight to twenty-four and I genuinely love my country, even with its myriad issues.
-I never wanted to escape from India nor did I align with the kind of NRIs (Non Resident Indians, for the uninitiated) who perpetuate the conviction of living their best life while dissing their motherland at every given opportunity.
+I never wanted to 'escape' from India nor did I align with the kind of NRIs (Non Resident Indians, for the uninitiated) who perpetuate the conviction of living their best life while dissing their motherland at every given opportunity.
 I recognize my relative privilege and acknowledge that I had a wonderful childhood in India where I lived a life of comfort, was provided with a good education and raised with upstanding values imbibed from my culture and faith.
 The friendships I forged in India are the ones that have withstood the test of time.
 Along with my upbringing, my country has shaped my identity and contributed to who I am today.
 Possessing fierce loyalty as a personality trait, I am not inclined to disregard this reality of my life.

 Also, it is of significance to note that India is a rapidly growing , diverse economy and a country that has age on its side (more than 65% of the population is below the age of 35).
 India has been transforming and these changes are not only visible and palpable but impactful as well.
 Anyone who cannot see that or tells you any different is either willfully ignorant or blind.
 I can personally attest to the fact that the India of 2024 is very different from the India of 2004.